Jul 22, 2022

 Support

 A well-designed, built and tested website requires regular updates and occasional support.
 Using a simple CMS, you will be able to add new pages and update content without the help of a developer.
+This is an important difference between a website versus web app, because it directly affects the cost.

 A web application is a more dynamic, scalable system that often requires continuous support and infrastructure maintenance.
 Especially if we talk about data-intensive cloud-based applications.